happycube/ld-decode/README.md

 Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only **crtical requirement** is avalible test points or a head amplifyer that is easy to tap into, this goes for any and all tape formats.

+> [!TIP]
-**Note** SVHS tapes can be RF captured on standard VHS HiFi decks.
+> SVHS tapes can be RF captured on standard VHS HiFi decks.

+> [!TIP]
-**Note** SVHS NTSC Decks - Currently inflated, but you can import PAL decks with NTSC support for 1/3rd the price though this only applys if conventional refrance SVHS captures are required.
+> SVHS NTSC Decks - Currently inflated, but you can import PAL decks with NTSC support for 1/3rd the price though this only applys if conventional refrance SVHS captures are required.

+> [!IMPORTANT]
-**Always clean your tape track/drum/heads** before and afterwards with 99.9% isopropanol and lint free cloths/pads/paper.
+> **Always clean your tape track/drum/heads** before and afterwards with 99.9% isopropanol and lint free cloths/pads/paper.
 This ensures less dropouts from dirty heads or tracks including the track of the head drum.

 Its good practice to avoid cross contamination of tapes, especially if dealing with mouldy or contaminated tapes.